CrateOps — initializing UI pipeline…

 System requirements

-CrateOps® Panel runs on 64-bit systems with systemd and a container engine.
+CrateOps® Panel currently targets Docker-based deployments on 64-bit Linux systems with systemd.

-• Container engine: Podman 4+ (RHEL family, rootless recommended) / Docker Engine 24+ with Docker Compose v2 (Debian/Ubuntu)
+• Container engine: Docker Engine 24+ with Docker Compose v2